 In 2001, she founded her own company, Heidi Latsky Dance (HLD).
 During the fall of 2006, Latsky began an intensive period of creation with bi-lateral amputee, Lisa Bufano.
 This marked a significant shift of focus for HLD and a period of immense growth, during which she more fully developed the company’s mission and vision.
 HLD received an ARC grant through Pentacle that included mentoring Latsky for a period of 18 months, and in 2009 she was chosen by Creative Capital Foundation as one of four choreographers nationally to receive a three-year award for her evening-length work, GIMP.
 In 2014, she was selected as the first participant in "Dance for Film on Location at Montclair State University," a three-year short film series underwritten by the Andrew W. Mellon Foundation.
 The film premiered as part of the company's live show at Peak Performances in April 2015.

-Her range of work is as varied as guest lecturing at Harvard University, performing with other Bill T Jones' alumni in "SUMMER REUNION,” restaging a piece of Arnie Zane's at the University of Wisconsin/Milwaukee, creating a work at the Aaron Academy for high school students with learning disabilities, directing workshops in performance skills, performing in 2012’s TEDxWomen, and developing new works for her contemporaries like Li Chiao Ping as featured in several films by Douglas Rosenberg, including Seven Solos in 2012.
+Her range of work is as varied as guest lecturing at Harvard University, performing with other Bill T Jones' alumni in "SUMMER REUNION,” restaging a piece of Arnie Zane's at the University of Wisconsin/Milwaukee, creating a work at the Aaron Academy for high school students with learning disabilities, directing workshops in performance skills, performing in 2012’s TEDxWomen, and developing new works for her contemporaries.

-Latsky is an advocate for disability rights and serves actively on the Disability Task Force for Dance/NYC.
+Latsky is an advocate for disability rights and was a founding member of Dance/NYC’s Disability Task Force.
 As a core part of its mission and work, HLD is committed to reflecting the diversity that it serves and actively follows the disability rights movement by embracing ‘nothing without us'—that is, its practice in choreography and performance and its composition of board leadership and staff has the representation and full, direct involvement of disabled people.
-She has sustained partnerships with Commissioner Victor Calise of the Mayor's Office for People with Disabilities and the NY Academy of Medicine.
+She has a sustained partnership with Commissioner Victor Calise of the Mayor's Office for People with Disabilities.

 "Heidi is a highly respected advocate in the disability community; she has met and sat on panels with leading disabled policy advisors, allies, and partners.
 Her name is certainly known in the arts and entertainment community, but it is also known to the disabled community as an artist who is committed to them.
 Our constituents were given unprecedented opportunities to participate and actually see themselves in performance and celebrate their disability.
 As my colleagues and I spoke about progress, Heidi actively showed it."